zou-Justin/APCSFinalProject/README.md

 Adam 6/5/21:
 I closed a loophole in checkmate where it sometimes wouldn't be triggered.
 I cleaned up displaying dead pieces for white.
 I added stalemate to the game.

+Justin 6/5/2021
+I finish position of dead pieces for black and added a small timer that only shows the time.